Herbert Alfred Reffell (1886-1948)

 Although a British subject, Herbert Alfred joined the Australian Army as a private in 1914 and served in Gallipoli, where he was wounded and then invalided from the army.
 He had previously served for 3 years with the Berkshire Yeomanry.
 An outline of his service history is shown below.
 He was awarded the 1914/15 Star, the Victory Medal & the British War Medal.

 Herbert Alfred died in Bendigo Victoria Australia in 1948 aged 62 and was buried in an unmarked grave.
-Thanks to the efforts of Vicki Key who applied to the Australian Government Department of Veteran Affairs Office of Australian War Graves, got a plaque produced and took to Anzac Cove (see photograph below) before being put at his gravesite.
+Thanks to the efforts of Vicki Key who applied to the Australian Government Department of Veteran Affairs Office of Australian War Graves, had a plaque produced and took to Anzac Cove (see photograph below) before being put at his gravesite.

 World War 1 Service History of Herbert Alfred Reffell: